You enjoy the activities the Ocean has to offer and use it as a creative space.

 Why?

-While the goal should be to cut plastic off at the source, we need to clean up what is already out there.
 The plastic that ends up on our beaches can be washed out to sea and travel all around the world.
-While it’s travelling, some of it breaks down into microplastic (super tiny bits) and this ends up in the food chain which we are part of.
+While it’s travelling, some of it breaks down into microplastic (super tiny bits) and this ends up in the food chain, something to think about while tucking into your fish and chips.

 How?